tangshuang/tyshemo-service/README.md

 ```
 {
   // required
-  data: {},
+  data: [],

   // optionals
-  baseUrl: string, // api base url
+  basePath: string, // api base url
-  requestWrapper: function, // to wrap request data in an object
+  getRequestType: function, // to wrap request data in an object
-  responseWrapper: function, // to wrap response data in an object
+  getResponseType: function, // to wrap response data in an object
-  errorWrapper: function, // to wrap error message in an object
+  getErrorType: function, // to wrap error message in an object
-  globalErrors: mapping, // mapping for error code and messages
+  errorMapping: mapping, // mapping for error code and messages

   mockConfig: {}, // mocker config
   parseConfig: {}, // parser config
 }